tess-jl/aws-developer-course/notes/18_AWS_Security_Encryption.md

 trick for switching between Dev and Prod via env vars! therefore only one lambda function needed for all envs

 ### IAM Best Practices and STS
+*General*
+* NEVER use Root credentials, enable MFA for Root Account
+* Grant least privilege --> each Group / User / Role shoul dhave the minimum level of permission it needs to work
+* NEVER grant a policy with "*" access to a service
+* Monitor API calls in CloudTrail (esp denied calls)
+* NEVER store IAM key creds on any machine besides a personal computer or on-premise server
+* On-premise server: call STS to obtain temp security creds

+*IAM Roles*
+* EC2 machines should have own roles
+* each lambda function = own role
+* ECS Tasks need to have own roles (**ECS_ENABLE_TASK_IAM_ROLE=true**)
+* CodeBuild should have it's own service role
+* 1 role / app or function DO NOT REUSE ROLES!

+*Cross Account Access*
+* Make an IAM Role for another AWS account to access (define which accounts can access yours)
+* Use **STS (Security Token Service)** to retrieve creds and impersonate the IAM Role you have access to via **AssumeRole API**
+* creds via STS = valid for 5min-1hr

+### Advanced IAM

+REVIEW
+* Use **STS (Security Token Service)** to retrieve creds and impersonate the IAM Role you have access to